EvadeDroid: A Practical Evasion Attack on Machine Learning for Black-box Android Malware Detection: Proposed Attack

 \subsubsection{\textbf{Preparation}}

-The main goal of this step is to provide an action set, which includes a collection of safe transformations where each transformation can directly manipulate Android applications.
-Every transformation should independently preserve the functionality of APKs without crashing them.
-This study uses program slicing~\cite{b64} \cmmnt{implemented in~\cite{b26}} to extract the gadgets that make up the transformations collected in the action set.
-In the preparation step, determining proper donors and identifying suitable gadgets are two important concerns.
-Applying effective gadgets can modify a group of features that make the classifier’s decision change.
-EvadeDroid extracts suitable gadgets by performing the following two sequential steps:
+The primary objective of this step is to construct an action set comprising a collection of safe transformations that can directly manipulate Android applications.
+Each transformation in the action set should be capable of altering APKs without causing crashes while preserving their functionality.
+In this study, program slicing~\cite{b64}, implemented in~\cite{b26}, is utilized to extract the gadgets that make up the transformations collected in the action set.
+During the preparation step, two important considerations are determining appropriate donors and identifying suitable gadgets.
+Employing effective gadgets enables the modification of a set of features that can alter the classifier's decision.
+EvadeDroid achieves this by executing the following two sequential steps: